JKArena/pulsing/README.md

 11. ElasticSearch/Lucene for searches
 12. ElasticSearch+Logstash+Kibana+Flume for log analysis + metrics
 13. Debezium for change data capture + Apache Sqoop for micro/macro batch
-14. Docker as container + Kubernite
+14. Docker as container + Kubernite for cluster manager
 15. Apache Oozie + Hue initially for orchestration
 16. Nginx (for RTMP and with zookeeper for dynamic load balancing), Consul for configuration management and service discovery, Zookeeper/Curator and etc